consfyi/data/README.md

 If there is an issue with data accuracy, you would like a convention listed, or you would like to delist your convention, you may [file an issue here](https://github.com/consfyi/data/issues/new).

+## Listing policy

+In order for a convention to be listed by data.cons.fyi, it must fulfill the following requirements:

+- The target audience must be furries.
+Conventions that are primarily not targeted towards furries but contain some furry programming do not meet this requirement.
+- The convention must be at least 8 hours in length.
+- The convention must have an official website.
+Only having a Facebook page, Instagram post, etc. is not sufficient to meet this requirement.

+This policy is subject to change without notice.

 ## Usage policy

 Attribution is not required but appreciated.
 This helps us keep our data up to date, which in turn helps everyone else!